 Figure 4-2.
-Program and Erase Flowchart
+FLASH Program and Erase Flowchart

-4.5.4 Burst Program Execution
+4.4.4 Burst Program Execution

 The burst program command is used to program sequential bytes of data in less time than would be required using the standard program command.
-This is possible because the high voltage to the Flash array does not need to be disabled between program operations.
-Ordinarily, when a program or erase command is issued, an internal charge pump associated with the Flash memory must be enabled to supply high voltage to the array.
+This is possible because the high voltage to the FLASH array does not need to be disabled between program operations.
+Ordinarily, when a program or erase command is issued, an internal charge pump associated with the FLASH memory must be enabled to supply high voltage to the array.
 Upon completion of the command, the charge pump is turned off.
-When a burst program command is issued, the charge pump is enabled and remains enabled after completion of the burst program operation if these two conditions are met:
+When a burst program command is issued, the charge pump is enabled and then remains enabled after completion of the burst program operation if these two conditions are met:

-- The next burst program command sequence has begun before the FCCF bit is set. - The next sequential address selects a byte on the same burst block as the current byte being programmed.
-A burst block in this Flash memory consists of 32 bytes.
-A new burst block begins at each 32-byte address boundary.
+• The next burst program command has been queued before the current program operation has completed.

+The next sequential address selects a byte on the same physical row as the current byte being programmed.
+A row of FLASH memory consists of 64 bytes.
+A byte within a row is selected by addresses A5 through A0.
+A new row begins when addresses A5 through A0 are all zero.

 The first byte of a series of sequential bytes being programmed in burst mode will take the same amount of time to program as a byte programmed in standard mode.
 Subsequent bytes will program in the burst program time provided that the conditions above are met.
-If the next sequential address is the beginning of a new row, the program time for that byte will be the standard time instead of the burst time.
+In the case the next sequential address is the beginning of a new row, the program time for that byte will be the standard time instead of the burst time.
 This is because the high voltage to the array must be disabled and then enabled again.
 If a new burst command has not been queued before the current command completes, then the charge pump will be disabled and high voltage removed from the array.